-That’s rarely the case; pets need to get comfortable with their new family and the new family needs to understand their new family member’s evolving personality, Klehm says.
+“Some folks expect a dog in a box.
+They just want to unbox their new pet and have it be perfect,” she says.
+That’s rarely the case; pets need to get comfortable with their new family and the family needs time to understand their new family member’s evolving personality, she says.

 Her best advice: Do the research to understand what it means to add a pet to your life, then give the new pet time to adjust.